 - Screening: To make sure each participant or respondent is selected or chosen in compliance with the research criteria

 - Procedure: To ensure ethical standards were maintained while collecting the data sample

 - Completeness: To ensure that the respondent has answered all the questions in an online survey.
 Else, the interviewer had asked all the questions devised in the questionnaire.

 More often, an extensive research data sample comes loaded with errors.
 Respondents sometimes fill in some fields incorrectly or sometimes skip them accidentally.
 Data editing is a process wherein the researchers have to confirm that the provided data is free of such errors.
 They need to conduct necessary checks and outlier checks to edit the raw edit and make it ready for analysis.

 Phase III: Data Coding

 After the data is prepared for analysis, researchers are open to using different research and data analysis methods to derive meaningful insights.
-For sure, statistical techniques are most favored to analyze numerical data.
+For sure, statistical techniques are the most favored to analyze numerical data.
 The method is again classified into two groups.
 First, ‘Descriptive Statistics’ used to describe data.
 Second, ‘Inferential statistics’ that helps in comparing the data.

 This method is used to describe the basic features of versatile types of data in research.
 It presents the data in such a meaningful way that pattern in the data starts making sense.
 Nevertheless, the descriptive analysis does not go beyond making conclusions.
 The conclusions are again based on the hypothesis researchers have formulated so far.
-Here are a few major types of descriptive analysis methods
+Here are a few major types of descriptive analysis methods.

 Measures of Frequency